 I also personally had someone that called me - in distress - because their company had them working weekends and going home on the last train, every day.
 This company is known for being particularly abusive during the busy times of the year, and that's certainly not a rare story.

 I'm about to follow this with what I think is going to easily be the most controversial, polarizing part of this whole article.

 If you work in Osaka or Tokyo, in tech, and you regularly have overtime that makes you unhappy, that is most likely your fault.
 Hear me out.

 Every contract that I've seen in Japan includes a certain amount of "prepaid overtime."
 This means that every month, for the first x hours of overtime, you don't make anything extra.
-There are exceptions - significant weekend work, work past 10 pm, etc. either gets paid extra or a day off in lieu.
+There are exceptions - significant weekend work, work past 10 pm, etc. can either get you paid more or get you a different day off in lieu.
 From what I'm aware, even this is a step up from some countries - like the states - where you don't make anything extra at all if you're a salaried worker above a certain pay bracket.

 However, if your employer is using this clause to regularly have you work overtime, leave.
 Japan has an extremely well-developed public transport system, remote opportunities, and a shortage of tech jobs that can land you five interviews per day.
 I'm not exaggerating - per day.
 There is no fear of visa renewal for tech companies - it involves them printing off a few pieces of paper about company information, stamping something, and then waiting a few weeks.
 Many are even willing to sponsor outright.
 You'll find that there are plenty of companies that will strongly encourage you to leave either on time or early.